 I was lucky to get in under the wire for my surgery.
 But thousands of other people have had their elective surgeries canceled.
 Elective surgery is a catch-all term that can cover everything from my allograft to people waiting for a new kidney, cornea, and even certain kinds of cancer treatment like mastectomies.
 With the coronavirus stretching hospital resources thin, elective surgeries have gone on hold in many places (which, in a weird twist, is also crippling many hospitals financially).

-That has impacts both on patients waiting for surgery and, in the case of organ, tissue, and bone transplants, the donor banks and systems in place to facilitate them.
+That has impacts on both patients waiting for surgery and, in the case of organ, tissue, and bone transplants, the donor banks and systems in place to facilitate them.
 Despite a rapid outpouring of research, much is still unknown about coronavirus transmission, which means donor banks and other programs that encourage living donation have had to be stringent about screening donors and who can receive a transplant.
 The pandemic has slowed both viable supply as well as demand.

 The United Network for Organ Sharing, which oversees the U.S. organ transplant system, notes on its coronavirus page that whether the virus is transmissible through organ transplants “is not known at the time.”
 That’s hardly comforting, though the American Society of Transplantation has said the risk of coronavirus transmission via organ donation is “low.”
-Still, UNOS has tracked a major decline in both harvesting organs as well as demand, with medical operations focused on coronavirus response.
+Still, UNOS has tracked a major decline in harvesting organs as well as in demand, with medical operations focused on coronavirus response.

 For my knee, the donor part had to match up to my dimensions.
 My doctor told me the process of finding a suitable donor could take six to 12 weeks under normal circumstances, which is partly why he recommended I go through with my surgery even as other elective surgeries were canceled.
 If I didn’t take the bone they were offering, there was no telling when the next matching donation would come in.

-The cartilage still had to be alive to be plopped into my dinged-up knee, and grafts like it are viable for roughly four weeks after they are taken from the donor’s body.
+The cartilage had to still be alive to be plopped into my dinged-up knee, and grafts like it are viable for roughly four weeks after they are taken from the donor’s body.
 Keith Byers, the director of distribution and marketing at JRF Ortho, told Earther that the risk of coronavirus transmission via bone transplantation is very low, but there are plenty of unknowns.
 As a result, JRF Ortho—the company that harvested the graft now in my knee—has taken serious precautions.